demis-svenska/challenge30/README.md

 and observe the effect

-I need more time to investigate the issues. but it's better to .....
+I need more time to work on celery